-Star of the week: Thuban | EarthSky.org
+Thuban is a former Pole Star | EarthSky.org

 Past and future pole stars.
 Indeed, Thuban at times made a better pole star than our modern Polaris.
 Various sources claim that Thuban almost exactly pinpointed the position of the north celestial pole in the year 2787 B.C.

 Meanwhile, our modern Polaris – which many centuries ago was an ordinary star known by the name Phoenice – won’t match Thuban’s precision when it most closely aligns with the north celestial pole on March 24, 2100.
-Polaris will be 27’09” (0.4525o) from the north celestial pole at that time (a little less than the angular diameter of the moon when at its farthest from Earth), according to the computational wizard Jean Meeus.
+Polaris will be 27’09” (0.4525 degrees) from the north celestial pole at that time (a little less than the angular diameter of the moon when at its farthest from Earth), according to the computational wizard Jean Meeus.

 The Northern Hemisphere also has had long stretches without a pole star.
-After the reign of Thuban but before that of Polaris, Kochab in the Little Dipper served as a rather poor pole star in 1100 BC.
+After the reign of Thuban but before that of Polaris, Kochab in the Little Dipper served as a rather poor pole star in 1100 B.C.
 Kochab was only half again as close to the north celestial pole as it is today.

-Looking into the future, Errai will become the northern pole star around 4000 AD and Alderamin will take its turn around 7500 AD.
+Looking into the future, Errai will become the northern pole star around 4000 A,D, and Alderamin will take its turn around 7500 A.D.

 Why does the identity of the pole star keep changing?
-Earth’s axis maintains a tilt that varies from about 22o to 24o from perpendicular every 41,000 years, with respect to the plane of our orbit around the sun.
+Earth’s axis maintains a tilt that varies from about 22 degrees to 24 degrees from perpendicular every 41,000 years, with respect to the plane of our orbit around the sun.
 But, over a period of 26,000 years, Earth’s axis points out at different pole stars, tracing out a slow circle in the heavens.
 Whichever star lies on or near that circle will eventually be a pole star.

 Many compare this motion of Earth – which is called precession or sometimes precession of the equinoxes – to that you sometimes see in a spinning top, which wobbles before it falls.